Noahffiliation/iNoahBot/README.md

 I mainly followed the [Discord.js Guide](https://discordjs.guide/) in order to get everything set up, I recommend others do the same if they would like to work on the bot.
 It goes through installing Node.js, Discord.js, ESlint, and setting up everything in the [Discord Development Portal](https://discord.com/developers/applications/).

-I also use [ZenHub](https://www.zenhub.com/) for issue tracking and project management.

-## To Do
-Please check the [Workspace](https://github.com/Noahffiliation/iNoahBot/settings#zenhub) to see the current tasks being worked on.
-Please contact me through [email](nlindsey15@gmail.com) or [Twitter](https://twitter.com/Noahffiliation) if you have ideas or would like to contribute.

 ## Built Using <a name = "built_using"></a>
 - [Visual Studio Code](https://code.visualstudio.com/) - IDE
 - [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) - Bash